6-14 July 2018

 TEACHING & FORMAT

-The course will be taught by a team of tutors from the AA School and other visitors, with expertise, skills and experience in computational and fabrication in teaching, research and practice.
+The course will be taught by a team of tutors from the AA School and other visitors, with expertise, skills and experience in computation and fabrication in teaching, research and practice.
 The programme is structured in two subsequent phases.
 Over the first three days of the workshop, a series of intensive ‘tooling-up’ sessions will serve as the basis for investigating associative design and fabrication concepts and methodologies.
 In a second stage of the workshop, students will develop design proposals responding to studio briefs focusing on developing intelligent models, interfaces and prototypes of urbanism.

 Students will be introduced to expertise in generative, algorithmic and parametric design approaches and their immediate materialisation as urban prototypes.
 The main computational tools are Rhinoceros and a series of plug-ins and add-ons, Maya, Processing, and others.
-Students will gain expertise in fabrication technologies, including robotics, 3D printing, laser cutting, cnc milling and virtual reality, as a basis to applied these emerging technologies towards innovative ontologies of cities in the twenty-first century.
+Students will gain expertise in fabrication technologies, including robotics, 3D printing, cnc milling and virtual reality, as a basis to applied these emerging technologies towards innovative ontologies of cities in the twenty-first century.

 EVENTS & ACTIVITIES